rbuskens/spinnaker.github.io/documentation/getting_started.md

 all of its dependencies.
 Once the install is complete, you will use your web browser to interact with Spinnaker.
 If you are running Spinnaker on AWS, point your browser at [http://localhost:8081](http://localhost:8081).
-Or, if you are running Spinnaker on Google Cloud Platform, point your browser at [http://localhost:9000](http://localhost:9000).
+Or, if you are running Spinnaker on GCP, point your browser at [http://localhost:9000](http://localhost:9000).

 ## Step 4.
 Configure example pipeline

-To walk you through some of the basics with Spinnaker, you're going to setup a Spinnaker pipeline that bakes a virtual machine (VM) image containing redis, then deploys that image to a test cluster.
+To walk you through some of the basics with Spinnaker, you're going to set up a Spinnaker pipeline that bakes a virtual machine (VM) image containing redis, then deploys that image to a test cluster.

 Note here that the us-east-1a availability zone is currently full, so it will need